spawnmarvel/quickguides/amqp/Readme.md

 .pfx – The .pfx file extension is a PKCS12 certificate bundle which may contain an end entity certificate, a certificate chain, and matching private key. .pfx can be interchanged with .p12 and may be protected by a password.

+.p12 – Personal Information Exchange File that is encrypted with a password and is interchangeable with the .pfx file extension.

+* To convert a pem encoded certificate to a .crt extension, simply rename the file.
+This assumes you want .crt to be Base64 encoded.

+* To convert a pem encoded certificate to a .cer extension, simply rename the file.
+This assumes you want .cer to remain Base64 encoded.

+A pem encoded certificate is already a “cert”, and the .cert file extension isn’t a “real” extension, so it is better to used an already defined file extension such as .cer, .pem, or .crt.

 </p>
 </details>